 Insadong: Insadong is an arty and historic part of Seoul.
 The narrow streets here are lined with traditional homes and antique shops, and there are plenty of places to try authentic South Korean food or buy unique souvenirs.

 Jongno-gu: Jongno-gu is the center of old Seoul.
 It’s famous for historic palaces, traditional Hanok houses, Buddhist temples, museums, and markets.
 If the historic heart of the city appeals as a place to stay in Seoul, then Jongno-gu is a great choice.

-Itaewon: Itaewon is the most diverse neighborhood in Seoul with a vibrant night scene.
+Itaewon: Itaewon is the most diverse neighborhood in Seoul, with a vibrant night scene.
 You’re never too far from a party and are bound to meet other travelers here as it’s where most expats hang out.
-There are also plenty of cafés, pubs, and restaurants, so fans of food from all over the globe are spoiled for choice.

 Myeongdong: best place to stay in seoul for first-timers

-Wander the colorful streets, dip into the shops, see the bright lights, and don’t miss out on trying some of the delicious local street food – you’ll soon be coming back for more!
+Wander the colorful streets, dip into the shops, and see the bright lights.
+But don’t miss out on trying some of the delicious local street food.
+You’ll soon be coming back for more!

-The shopping in Myeongdong is next level but if it’s nightlife you’re looking for, Hongdae or Itaewon are the best districts in Seoul to get dressed up for.
+The shopping in Myeongdong is next level, but if it’s nightlife you’re looking for, Hongdae or Itaewon are the best locations in Seoul to get dressed up for.